Last updated: 21 November 2023

 Are you not accepting new complaints because you can’t manage the number of complaints you’re getting?

 No. We are not accepting new complaints because no new issues are being complained about.

-No. If we investigate and make recommendations for compensation, those recommendations would apply to everyone who has been similarly affected by any failings we identify.
+No. If we make recommendations to the DWP, we will ask it to apply those recommendations to everyone who has been affected by any failings we identify.

-Where can I find out more about the changes to State Pension age for women and the judicial review?
+Where can I find out more about the changes to State Pension age for women?

 Parliament has updated its information on changes in the State Pension age for women born in the 1950s.
-This includes information about the judicial review.
 You can find out more on the Parliament.uk website.